krzysztof99xd/PrescriptiveAlgorithmsAssignment3/README.md

 Q: How many parents do we select ins the process?
 It is not clear to me and I can not deduct from the slides. -> A: It depends on you, you have different methods presented to you on the slides, you decide on that.

 More questions?
-We could text the TA
+We could send an email to the TA.
+Furthermore, he mentioned about using the package for genetic algorithms problem.
+There is an example of that package on the slides from genetic algorith lecture

 j.v.vremmerlen@tue.nl?